addel/My-family-organizer/README.md

 For android, before run-android, open the android folder with Android Studio, it will add all configurations files missing automaticaly.
 You will certainly encounter problems but you will fix them with ease for sure.

+#### WARNING DO NOT COMMIT ios or android FOLDER for firebase each of you will get the firebase conf a put it on they own local folder

+<i class="icon-refresh"></i> Enjoy !

 ## Doc auto CRNA